defi-wonderland/design-docs/protocol/fee-splitter.md

 3. The `FeeSplitter` calls the chain‑configured `SharesCalculator` with:
     - The revenue per vault as input to compute disbursements.
     - Receives data from `SharedCalculator` (amounts and outputs).
 4. Finally, the `FeeSplitter` transfers the respective amount to each recipient and emit `FeesDisbursed`.
+One possible subsequent flow is for the `L1Withdrawer` to withdraw to the `FeesDepositor`, which automatically triggers a deposit on the `OptimismPortal` on L1.

 ```mermaid
 graph LR